Subscriber Exclusive

 In 2023, I was awarded a Special Focus Award by the Commonwealth of Pennsylvania for my work in preserving the schoolhouse and teaching traditional textile techniques there.
 I’m excited about continuing to spread the word about my two biggest passions, history and the fiber arts!

-Hope Horn with one of the Lojan Buddy wheels she is selling at The WooL SchooL.
+Hope Horn with one of the spinning wheels she sells at The Wool School.
 Photo courtesy of Hope Horn

 Find More from the Farm